sundarram1608/carnatic_music_raga_identification_mir/README.md

 ## Credits:
 I thank my mentor Dr. Xiao Hu and all the references and citations I have mentioned below, to enable me with the structured thought process to approach this problem.
 The codes in this repository, sample datasets and structuring solely belongs to the author and mentor.
-Links to any external references are available as an when leveraged.

 ## References:<br>
 [1] Serrà, J., Ganguli, K. K., Sentürk, S., Serra, X., & Gulati, S. (2016).
 Indian Art Music Raga Recognition Dataset (audio) (1.0) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.7278511<br><br>